JohnBetaCode/CarND-P5-Extended_Kalman_Filters/README.md

 Then the prediction and update steps repeat themselves in a loop.

-To measure how well the Kalman filter performs, The root mean squared error is calcualted comparing the Kalman filter results with the provided ground truth.
+To measure how well the Kalman filter performs, The root mean squared error is calculated comparing the Kalman filter results with the provided ground truth.

 These three steps (initialize, predict, update) plus calculating RMSE encapsulate the entire extended Kalman filter project.